LeeT27/scatterV/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/e86e4c30-aaab-4ef0-98cd-d5abffc16312" />

-While it is true that pipelining requires slightly more clock cycles due to the filling and emptying of the pipeline, the quicker clock speed overrides and runs long programs more efficiently
+While pipelining has a slight latency when filling and emptying the pipeline, the shorter worst case propagation delay much longer allows for a much higher maximum operating frequency, running programs more efficiently

 ### Pipeline Registers
 I replaced old registers with 4 new groups of hardware registers to transfer data between the 5 stages directly using synchronized `always_ff` blocks in `top_module`: